THEATRES AND MUSIC IN MILAN

 San Babila Theatre

-Built in 1964 by architect Gottardi, as asked by Cardinal Montini – who turned into Milan's Archbishop then and future Pope Paolo VI.
-The San Babila theatre is a modern building, equipped for simultaneous translation for international congresses and a room with perfect acoustic.
-It represents in some way the temple of prose, and greatest Italian actors – such as Paolo Stoppa, Aroldo Tieri, Peppino De Filippo, Nino Taranto, Glauco Mauri, Rossella Falk, Ernesto Calindri, Lauretta Masiero, Giulio Bosetti, Enrico Maria Salerno, Renzo Montagnani, Giancarlo Sbragia, Lella Brignone, Gianni Santuccio, Sara Ferrati and many others – have performed on its stage.
+This theatre was built in 1964 by the architect Gottardi and comissioned by Cardinal Montini – who was appointed Archbishop of Milan then and subsequently Pope Paolo VI.
+The San Babila theatre is a modern building that boasts a room with perfect acoustics and is equipped to simultaneous translate for international congresses.
+In some ways it represents the temple of prose, and greatest Italian actors – such as Paolo Stoppa, Aroldo Tieri, Peppino De Filippo, Nino Taranto, Glauco Mauri, Rossella Falk, Ernesto Calindri, Lauretta Masiero, Giulio Bosetti, Enrico Maria Salerno, Renzo Montagnani, Giancarlo Sbragia, Lella Brignone, Gianni Santuccio, Sara Ferrati and many others – have performed on its stage.

 Address: C.so Venezia, 2/A